phorton1/base-apps-gitMUI/docs/status.md

-The monitor thread does the behind-the-scenes work to call gitChanges(), which sets local members, and to process github events to set remote members, necessary to determine the status of a repo.
+The monitor thread does the behind-the-scenes work to call gitChanges(), which sets local members, and to process gitHub events to set remote members, necessary to determine the status of a repo.

 - HEAD_ID, MASTER_ID, REMOTE_ID - local commit ids